Tabu (2012 film): Critical reception

-On review aggregator website Rotten Tomatoes, the film has a "certified fresh" approval rating of 88% based on 60 reviews, and an average rating of 7.9/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 88% based on 60 reviews, and an average rating of 7.9/10.
 The website’s consensus reads: "Mysterious and visually striking, Tabu rewards audiences' patience with a swooning romance shot with experimental flair".
-On Metacritic, the film has a weighted average score of 78 out of 100, based on 17 critics, indicating "generally favorable reviews".
-Sight & Sound film magazine listed it at #2 on its list of best films of 2012.
+On Metacritic, the film has a weighted average score of 78 out of 100, based on 17 critics.
+Sight & Sound film magazine listed it at number two on its list of best films of 2012.
 In 2016, the film was ranked among the 100 greatest films since 2000 in an international poll of 177 critics.